rcardona-os/ocp4-azure-install-ipi-disconnected/README.md

 ##### 3. Configure the private mirrored registry

-Taking in accoun that this VM instances will be provisioned by the terraform plan.
+Taking in account that the VM instance that hosts the registry is provisioned by the terraform plan.
 This is the [PROCEDURE](https://gitlab.com/rcardona/ocp4-tasks/-/blob/main/cluster-registry/mirror-registry-commons.md) to configure the private mirrored registry.